daring and beautiful art

 DS: Peter, that's a fascinating history.
 When did you leave the WPA?
 Under what circumstances?

 PB: Well, the WPA gradually, as you know, deteriorated to where they removed the artists from these projects and when the war broke out I was one of the very last to stay on it.
 This is the most amusing part about the WPA.
 That's the part that I think led to my more recent development.
 And this goes through the period of from, let's see, the first year that I was on the Project, that I was on was 1936.
 And from 1936 to 1940 is a kind of grand basis for me to go to what I would call a post graduate school of training which would be similar to what a lot of students do today when they get their undergraduate degree and then go and do advanced training.
 And it was a sort of school for learning for me.
-Not that I feel I didn't achieve anything of any significance but I think that that particular period led me into the period where they were making arm bands on WPA for the armed services because, as you know, Pearl Harbor was attacked in 1941, war was declared, so the few remaining artists seemed to have a nucleus of abstract artists that were on his project.
+Not that I feel I didn't achieve anything of any significance but I think that that particular period led me into the period where they were making armbands on WPA for the armed services because, as you know, Pearl Harbor was attacked in 1941, war was declared, so the few remaining artists seemed to have a nucleus of abstract artists that were ont his project.
 Some did posters.
 Some did murals, photomontage murals.
 And I remember a particular project that I was on.
 Lee Krasner, who is Mrs. Jackson Pollock now, was the head of that particular project.
 And we were supposed to do murals.
 And on this was Jerry Kamrowski, myself, William Baziotes, and Jackson Pollock.
 The most unregimented group of artists that you can imagine as far as carrying out a project.
 And in this particular environment Mr. William Baziotes was instrumental in getting all of us to practice therapeutically automatic drawings.
 And from there on my interest in art took on an aspect where the doodle was glorified.
 And I had a re-understanding, you might say, of Paul Klee as well as through Bill's insistence on the surrealist use of the automatic change.

 DS: Did you then begin a series of paintings or drawings working completely in an automatic ....

 PB: Yes, I did drawings that would resemble doodles today.
 I don't know of course, they were still reflective of the interest of working flatly.
 There are a couple that I can show you relating to this period.
+One is owned by Mr. Will Sachs.
+It's based upon the symbol of just some straight lines against curved lives where nevertheless they engendered certain images.
+But this was directly due to Bill Baziotes's influence of the automatic gesture in painting, as well as Gerome Kamrowski who was a very influential artist in my development in those days.

 DS: I asked you the medium in which you were executing automatic drawings and to what extent the automatic drawings than affected the work that you were subsequently to do.
 Did it affect you by bringing more organic images?